mousebird-consulting-inc/WhirlyGlobe/locationtech/locationtech_March_20_2016.md

 We're going to discuss some map related features of the [WhirlyGlobe-Maply toolkit](http://mousebird.github.io/WhirlyGlobe).
 The toolkit is an open source, mobile centric geospatial display toolkit.
 It’s used in a variety of weather, aviation, geography and map apps.

+The company that makes WhirlyGlobe-Maply, mousebird consulting inc, is a member of LocationTech.
+The toolkit itself predates LocationTech and so is not a formal LocationTech project.

 Two of the more prominent examples are [Dark Sky](https://itunes.apple.com/us/app/dark-sky-weather-radar-hyperlocal/id517329357?mt=8), a weather predication app and [National Geographic World Atlas](https://itunes.apple.com/us/app/national-geographic-world/id364733950?mt=8), which is exactly what it sounds like.

 ![NatGeo World Atlas & Dark Sky]({{ site.baseurl }}/locationtech/images/natgeodarksky.jpg)